armand1m/golinks/README.md

 ## Deploying to Kubernetes (GKE + Cloud SQL)

+> **NOTE:** This application used to be deployed on GKE with a self-hosted postgres instance.
+Over time, I've had many issues with both cost of this setup, and the degraded performance.
+As of 2023, this application is now hosted on https://fly.io, which offered a much simpler and cheaper option to run this application while also being faster and easier to maintain.
+That said, I kept the kubernetes manifests for future reference, or in case I end up coming back to kubernetes for side projects for any reason :)

 > Make sure to change the manifests accordingly to your environment.

 Check the `./kubernetes` folder for k8s manifests content.